bitmagnet-io/bitmagnet/bitmagnet.io/internals-development/tech-stack.md

 Using [Angular Material components](https://material.angular.io/).
 The web UI is embedded in the GoLang binary and served by the Gin web framework, and hence the build artifacts are committed into the repository.

+## Nix dev shell

+The repository includes a Nix shell for a reproducible development environment.
+To use the shell, simply [install Nix](https://nixos.org/download/) then run `nix develop` (or better still, use [nix-direnv](https://github.com/nix-community/nix-direnv) to use the included shell automatically.

 ## Other tooling

 - The repository includes a [Taskfile](https://taskfile.dev/) containing several useful development scripts